tiffanyyv/classmates/README.md

 - Consistent across modules
   - EX) backend uses callbacks OR promises OR async await, not a mix
 - CSS: We will be using CSS modules.
 Will discuss how front end team wants to handle the file placement during meeting time
+- Some pages do not require work to be done in the `components` directory.
+Immediate example are the landing page, login, and signup page.
+Additional components that are not primary features should be created in `features` directory

 ### Where to do your work
 #### Backend